-Ritual and sacrifice are hugely important, and it must be understood that human sacrifice is common.
-To see the strangler of Yota-pong at work in front of throngs of hundreds may shock some outsiders, who prefer their malignant gods and brutal justice hidden away behind polite fronts or in back alleys.
+Ritual and sacrifice are hugely important, and it must be understood that human sacrifice is common, viewed in the East as right and proper.
+To see the strangler of Yotapong at work in front of throngs of hundreds may shock some outsiders, who prefer their malignant gods hidden away behind polite fronts or in back alleys.
 Not so in Kosala.